rust-lang/rfcs/text/0000-t-test.md

 Team Leads are responsible for scheduling and facilitating team meetings and will be selected from the team members by consensus.

-The initial members of the testing team shall be:
+The initial members of the Testing team shall be:
 - Lead: Caleb Cartwright (@calebcartwright)
 - Ed Page (@epage)
 - Weihang Lo (@weihanglo)